-- 1) All applicants for covered transit positions shall undergo drug testing prior to performance of a safety-sensitive function. - a.
+- 1) All applicants for covered transit positions shall undergo urine drug testing prior to performance of a safety-sensitive function. - a.
 All offers of employment for covered positions shall be extended conditional upon the applicant passing a drug test.
-An applicant will not be allowed to perform safety-sensitive functions unless the applicant takes a drug test with verified negative results. - b.
-An employee shall not be placed, transferred, or promoted into a position covered under FTA authority or company authority until the employee takes a drug test with verified negative results. - c.
-If an applicant fails a pre-employment drug test, the conditional offer of employment shall be rescinded, and the applicant will be provided with a list of at least two (2) USDOT qualified Substance Abuse Professionals.
+An applicant will not be allowed to perform safety-sensitive functions unless the applicant takes a drug test with verified negative results.

+- b.
+An employee shall not be placed, transferred or promoted into a position covered under FTA authority or company authority until the employee takes a drug test with verified negative results. - c.
+If an applicant fails a pre-employment drug test, the conditional offer of employment shall be rescinded and the applicant will be provided with a list of at least two (2) USDOT qualified Substance Abuse Professionals.
 Failure of a pre-employment drug test will disqualify an applicant for employment for a period of at least one year.
-Before being considered for future employment the applicant must provide the employer proof of having successfully completed a referral, evaluation and treatment plan as described in section 655.62 of subpart G. The cost for the assessment and any subsequent treatment will be the sole responsibility of the applicant.

-- d.
-When an employee being placed, transferred, or promoted from a non-covered position to a position covered under FTA authority or company authority submits a drug test with a verified positive result, the employee shall be subject to disciplinary action in accordance with this policy. - e.
-If a pre-employment test is canceled, GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES will require the applicant to take and pass another pre-employment drug test. - f.
+Before being considered for future employment the applicant must provide the employer proof of having successfully completed a referral, evaluation and treatment plan as described in section 655.62 of subpart G. The cost for the assessment and any subsequent treatment will be the sole responsibility of the applicant. - d.
+When an employee being placed, transferred, or promoted from a non-covered position to a position covered under FTA authority or company authority submits a drug test with a verified positive result, the employee shall be subject to disciplinary action in accordance with Section Q herein. - e.
+If a pre-employment test is canceled, Guilford County Transportation and Mobility Services will require the applicant to take and pass another pre-employment drug test. - f.
 In instances where a FTA covered employee does not perform a safety-sensitive function for a period of 90 consecutive days or more regardless of reason, and during that period is not in the random testing pool the employee will be required to take a preemployment drug test under 49 CFR Part 655 and have negative test results prior to the conduct of safety-sensitive job functions. - g.
 Following a negative dilute the employee will be required to undergo another test.
 Should this second test result in a negative dilute result, the test will be considered a negative and no additional testing will be required unless directed to do so by the MRO. - h.
-Applicants are required (even if ultimately not hired) to provide GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES with signed written releases requesting USDOT drug and alcohol records from all previous, USDOT-covered, employers that the applicant has worked for within the last two years.
-Failure to do so will result in the employment offer being rescinded.
-GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES is required to ask all applicants (even if ultimately not hired) if they have tested positive or refused to test on a preemployment test for a USDOT covered employer within the last two years.
-If the applicant has tested positive or refused to test on a pre-employment test for a USDOT covered employer, the applicant must provide GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES proof of having successfully completed a referral, evaluation and treatment plan as described in section 655.62 of subpart G.
+Applicants are required (even if ultimately not hired) to provide Guilford County Transportation and Mobility Services with signed written releases requesting USDOT drug and alcohol records from all previous, USDOT-covered, employers that the applicant has worked for within the last two years.
+Failure to do so will result in employment offer being rescinded.
+Guilford Countv the Transportation and Mobility Services is required to ask all applicants (even if ultimately not hired) if they have tested positive or refused to test on a pre-employment test for a USDOT covered employer within the last two years.
+If the applicant has tested positive or refused to test on a pre-employment test for a USDOT covered employer, the applicant must provide Guilford County Transportation and Mobility Services proof of having successfully completed a referral, evaluation and treatment plan as described in section 655.62 of subpart G.